pts/oix-wcfd32/README.md

 # oix-wcfd32: revival of OIX, the Watcom i386 operating-system-independent target

-oix-wcfd32 contains development tools, loaders, converters and documentation for OIX, the Watcom i386 operating-system-independent target.
+oix-wcfd32 contains development tools, runners, converters and documentation for OIX, the Watcom i386 operating-system-independent target.
 One goal is porting, i.e. to make it possible to run some old Watcom programs (WASM and WLIB) using this target on more systems such as Linux